hroyrh/metal3-io.github.io/_posts/2020-05-30-Metal3-Cluster-Deployment.md

 ```console
 kubectl get bmh -n metal3 -w
 ```
-> We can see the live status of the node being provisioned
+> We can see the live status of the node being provisioned.
+As mentioned before `bmh` is short reprsentation for `BareMetalHosts`.

 ```console
 kubectl get Machine -n metal3 -w